KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ```
 # TLS enhancements and changes
-The SSL application got new TLS 1.3 features.​
+The SSL application got new TLS 1.3 features.

-Also we have removed support for SSLv3!​
+Also we have removed support for SSLv3!
-​

 # SSH
 Two notable SSH features were provided as Pull Requests from open source users, namely support for fetching keys from ssh-agents and TCP/IP port forwarding.
 Port forwarding is sometimes called tunneling or tcp-forward/direct-tcp.
 In the OpenSSH client, port forwarding corresponds to the options -L and -R.